ainani/sivt_tekton/README.md

-TEKTON PIPELINE
+**TEKTON PIPELINE**

 Tekton is a cloud-native solution for building CI/CD systems.
 SIVT is bundled with Tekton capability which provides the pipelines for DayO deployment and Day2 operations of TKGM 1.5.3 on vSphere backed environment.

-Features
+**Features**

-Bring based on Reference Architecture of TKGM on vSphere.
+-  Bringup of Reference Architecture based TKGM environment on vSphere.
-E2E deployement and configuration of AVI Controller, Management, SharedServices, Workload clusters
+-  E2E deployement and configuration of AVI Controller, Management, SharedServices, Workload clusters

-Pre-requisites
+-  Rescale and Resize Day2 operations.

+**Pre-requisites**

 Tekton pipelines execution require the following:

 - Service Installer OVA.
 Download from Marketplace https://marketplace.cloud.vmware.com/services/details/service-installer-for-vmware-tanzu-1?slug=true